ongyuann/ongyuann.github.io/_posts/2020-05-29-htb-obscurity.md

 + http://obscurity.htb:8080/develop/SuperSecureServer.py (CODE:200|SIZE:5892)
 ```

-We find a file at `/develop/SuperSecureServer.py`.
+We find a file at `/develop/SuperSecureServer.py`, which is a Python program, and that looks like it's the very source code on which the server on port 8080 runs on.

 ### Reversing `SuperSecureServer.py` for RCE

-At `http://obscurity.htb:8080/develop/SuperSecureServer.py`, you see a Python program that looks like it's the very source code on which the server on port 8080 runs on.

-If at this point you wish there was an alternative to understanding the Python code in order to get a foothold on the box, you're out of luck.
+If at this point you wish there was an alternative to understanding the Python code in order to get a foothold on the box, you're out of luck ;)

 Let's take a look at the code:
 ```python